Town and Country Shopping Center (Kettering): History

 Town and Country Shopping Center was considered a modern-style, suburban shopping center when it first opened in 1951.
 The Dayton area J.C.
 Penney moved from its downtown Dayton location to the shopping complex in 1956.
 According to the Ohio History Connection, it was one of the first of its kind to feature illuminated signage and parking areas to allow patrons to shop at night.

 Stein Mart opened as an anchor tenant in 1992.

 In late 2014, Town and Country owners announced that anchor stores were either relocating or expanding to make way for a major renovation with an estimated cost of $7 million.
 It was also revealed that TJ Maxx would be adding a location to the retail center.
 Other changes included enhancements to the interior, exterior, and parking lot.
 Anchor store Trader Joe's, the only location in the Dayton area, received a 25-percent expansion as part of the renovation.
 A new pedestrian breezeway was also constructed to connect smaller shops behind the shopping center.

 Stein Mart filed for bankruptcy on August 12, 2020, and plans to go out of business by the end of the year.
 The company announced that it would close the Town and Country store when that location runs out of inventory.
 Stein Mart's lease with Town and Country expires in 2023, but the space is expected to be made available to shopping center management once released by the bankruptcy court.

 Description

-Town and Country Shopping Center has 74 spaces for shops and restaurants and is anchored by Stein Mart (34,000 sqft); 2nd and Charles (22,246 sqft); TJ Maxx (22,100 sqft); Tuesday Morning (13,936 sqft); Petco (13,700 sqft); Trader Joe's (12,223 sqft); Roderer Shoe Center, the largest shoe store in Ohio (11,036 sqft); and Buffalo Wild Wings (8,775 sqft).
+Town and Country Shopping Center has 74 spaces for shops and restaurants and is anchored by Stein Mart (34,000 sqft); 2nd & Charles (22,246 sqft); TJ Maxx (22,100 sqft); Tuesday Morning (13,936 sqft); Petco (13,700 sqft); Trader Joe's (12,223 sqft); Roderer Shoe Center, the largest shoe store in Ohio (11,036 sqft); and Buffalo Wild Wings (8,775 sqft).
 The shopping center has an enclosed portion containing 55 spaces and has an attached open-air section called the Village Shops which contain 23 shops and restaurants.